 Immortality may be priceless, but witnessing it is definitely not.
-Although a matchup pitting two of the biggest brands in the NFL today against each other was naturally going to command high market value, many fans will have to make a significant financial sacrifice to see the Kansas City Chiefs duke it out with the San Francisco 49ers at Allegiant Stadium in Super Bowl 58.
+Although a matchup pitting two of the NFL's biggest brands against each other was naturally going to command high market value, many fans will have to make a significant financial sacrifice to see the Kansas City Chiefs duke it out with the San Francisco 49ers at Allegiant Stadium in Super Bowl 58.

 But it could be worse.
-Thanks to a miracle deflection and a couple of ill-advised decisions in Santa Clara, people will save up to $2,000.
+Thanks to a miracle deflection and a couple of ill-advised decisions in the NFC Championship, people will save up to $2,000.

 “The cheapest ticket for the Super Bowl right now is $8,000,” The Messenger's Arash Markazi posted on X. “Multiple ticket brokers tell me it would have been $10,000 if the Detroit Lions were playing in their first-ever Super Bowl.”